 He argues that Florentine survivors of the dissolution went underground, and the pregnant Madonna symbolises the hidden promise of a return of the order.
 The spoken word as truth, the pregnancy as gestation and the re-birth as the promised return of tolerance and knowledge.

 It is difficult to know whether this is what lies behind Piero della Francesca's unusual choice of subject.
-It is true that this was the last example of these painting, bringing to a close a short vogue that started in 1334 with Taddeo di Gaddi's pregnant Madonna in Bellosguardo, Florence.
+It is true that this was the last example of these paintings, bringing to a close a short vogue that started in 1334 with Taddeo di Gaddi's pregnant Madonna in Bellosguardo, Florence.

 Catholic dissent over mystery of pregnant Madonnas.
 The Guardian.